dqops/dqo/docs/checks/column/numeric/number-above-max-value.md

 **Check description**

-The check counts the number of values in the column that is above the value defined by the user as a parameter.
+The check counts the number of values in the column that are above the value defined by the user as a parameter.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|